TITLE: Blood Ties(1/2)

 His face looked innocent, but there was still the matter of Skinner leaving the sanctity of his large, comfortable office for the relative squalor of the basement.
 Something was going on, and she would much rather be prepared for it before her boss walked through that door.
 Which left her about three minutes.

-"Skinner is on his way down here to see us, Mulder."
-She raised one eyebrow and shot a pointed stare in his direction.
+"Skinner is on his way down here to see us, Mulder," she said, raising one eyebrow and shooting a pointed stare in his direction.
 "Why don't *you* tell me?"

-"Scully!"
-Mulder feigned wide-eyed innocence.
+"Scullee!"
+Mulder replied, eyes wide with innocence.
 "How can you even suggest I might have something to do with this?"
 When she continued to stare, unamused, he sobered.
 "Scully, honest.
 Getting myself into trouble with Skinner would require that something interesting had happened in my life recently.
 I only wish that I had done something exciting enough to piss Skinner off."

-"Please, Mulder, I was just beginning to relax and enjoy the respite."
+"Please, Mulder, I was just beginning to relax enough to enjoy the respite."

 Skinner glanced from Mulder to Scully and then away.
 A muscle jumped near his jawline and he slipped both hands into his pockets.